Jessicavazm/t1w9-python-practise/README.md

 - (Start, Stop, Step) (0,you need to define, 1) where 0 and 1 are default arguments for start and step.
 - If you want to print in reverse, you can use negative step -1.
 Start number > stop number to work.

+## Functions
+- Block of codes that performs a specific task, they can reused.
+Functions can intake inputs (args), process them and return an output(result).
+- They help to keep the code more readable and organised.

+## Classes
+- Classes

 ## Pseudo code
 - Description of steps in an algorithm or a program, step by step in human language using some code syntaxes.
 - Pseudo code serves as a bridge between human understanding and eventual implementation in a programming language.